majorlongval/webDev2023/README.md

 # webDev2023
-A repo that contains all i work on for the webDev course
+A repo that contains all I work on for the webDev course